tasket/Qubes-vpn-support/README.md

   B) Re-start the VPN VM.
 Firewall additions will be active.

   Either way, a status pop-up should appear letting you know you're connected.
+Once rc.local creates the service, `systemctl` may be used for usual operations like start, stop, status, etc.

 Regular usage is simple: Just link other VMs to the VPN VM and start them!